If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unused Enemies

-The two enemies that went unused in the original game remain unused in All-Stars, but at least their graphics were updated.
+The two enemies that went unused in the original game remain unused in All-Stars, though despite this their graphics were updated.

 Shiny!